cloudflare/cloudflare-docs/content/workers/examples/auth-with-headers.md

 ---
-order: 1000
 type: example
 summary: Allow or deny a request based on a known pre-shared key in a header.
   This is not meant to replace the WebCrypto API.
 tags:
   - Authentication
   - WebCrypto
 pcx-content-type: configuration
+title: Auth with headers
+weight: 1001
+layout: example
 ---

 # Auth with headers